Arpanparikh/spring-boot-microservices/README.md

 They use Eureka for service discovery.

-Spring cloud config server is used to fetch properties, instead of putting them in application.properties
+Spring cloud config server is used to store properties, instead of putting them in application.properties